[gtranslate]

 Quarter-Turn Operation

 Plug Valves typically use a 90-degree rotation to open or close.
-NTVAL’s Plug Valves feature this simple quarter-turn mechanism, allowing for fast and easy operation.
+Most plug valve designs use a quarter-turn mechanism for fast isolation.
 This design is ideal for systems where quick changes in flow are needed, enabling rapid adjustments with minimal effort and enhancing overall control.

 Low Pressure Drop